Hishore/ds-interview-prep/index.md

 ### Q [Product Metrics] What would be good metrics of success for a product that offered in-app purchases?
 (Zynga, Angry Birds, other gaming apps)

-- Conversion rate (active to purchasing users), number of purchases, revenue per user, revenue per purchasing user would be good metrics of success for a product that offered in-app purchases.
+- Conversion rate (active to purchasing users), number of purchases, revenue per: user/active user/purchasing user would be good metrics of success for a product that offered in-app purchases.

+### Q [Product Metrics] A certain metric is violating your expectations by going down or up more than you expect.
+How would you try to identify the cause of the change?

+- I would breakdown the metric into what consists them and find where the change is.
+For instance, if it's a ratio, then break it down into numerator and denominator and find which one is the main cause of the change.
+Then further breakdown that basic metric by channel, user cluster, etc., and relate them with any campaigns, feature launch, or changes in user behaviors in that segment.